ciselab/HasBugs/references/pandoc/bug-work.md

 Categories:
 integration-test, golden-test

+Notes:
+Cannot get this test to pass without changing the versions on hslua and tasty-lua.
+Somehow tasty-lua does not compile now...

 ### Bug 4: (TESTS FAIL SUCCESSFULLY)
 Formatting in code blocks is not allowed by pandoc, causing bold code to be possible but a code block with parts bold in it impossible for LaTeX.
 The fix is to make sure formatting of a code block happens outside of the codeblock.